 The minor in emergency management enables students to develop knowledge and skills related to emergency management strategy and policy development.
 It is a comprehensive study of the disaster management cycle, including emergency preparedness, mitigation, response, and recovery.
 The world is becoming a crowded place with a dense population and increasingly frequent natural and human-made hazards.
 Thus, there is a high demand for risk reduction and educated, prepared public leadership.
 Students who complete a minor in emergency management gain insight and knowledge that will strengthen their marketable skills in various international, federal, state, and local governments, private sector businesses, and nonprofit organizations.
-NOTE: This minor may not be declared with the following major: BS Psychology: Emergency Management.
+NOTE: This minor may not be declared with the following majors: BS Psychology: Emergency Management and BS Business Management: Emergency Management.

 Students will have the opportunity to: